Sustainable Food and Beverage Management, Associate in Science

 Upon successful completion of the program, students will be able to:

-• Demonstrate the ability to manage a team within the hospitality industry while using sustainable practices.
+• Manage a team within the hospitality industry while using sustainable practices.

 Associate in Science Degree Major Requirements